 Most sales and marketing managers are guilty of living in the moment.
 The more proactive among you will also have one eye on the future.
 But how many of us can confidently claim we're keeping the other on past activity?

 The fast-paced, high-pressure nature of sales and marketing isn't always conducive to reflection.
-When activity is reviewed, it's often on a weekly basis or an existing campaign as the result of needing to create a report.
+When activity is reviewed, it's often on a weekly or monthly basis, the result of needing to create a report.

-The tyranny of the immediate is real, and because of it, many sales and marketing professionals are missing out on vital insights they could be using to inform their campaigns, more reliably hit their targets, and fuel tangible revenue growth for their businesses.
+The tyranny of the immediate is real, and because of it, many organisations are missing out on vital insights they could be using to inform data-driven marketing, more reliably hit their targets, and fuel tangible revenue growth for their businesses.

 Every aspect of your company's digital presence, from its website and all of its content to its various social channels, is full of buyer signals.

 The pages your visitors hit and move between, how long these spend on those pages, and where they click all leave evidence that you can use to better understand what your visitors value and what they find engaging.